 After I completed Teen Challenge I attended a Bible College because I felt called into the ministry.
 You’re probably thinking “Really, Kori?
 Did you even love God?
 Were you even a Christian….?”
 On the outside I was a rebellious, stubborn, and angry teenager who didn’t want to listen to anyone.
 But on the inside I was just a hurt young girl who used substances to numb a broken heart.
 People often see our actions and behavior and write us off.
 I am so thankful for a God who sees beyond outward appearance and looks at the heart.
 When others gave up on me, God saw my pain, why I did what I did, and continued to draw me to Him with loving kindness.

 I was at that college for six months and really grew in my relationship with God.
 I loved it there, but still something was missing in my life.
 Something just wasn’t right.
 After 6 months of sobriety and ministry experience, I acted out once again.
-I walked off my campus, hitch-hiked into town, and re-united with a former friend of mine: Four Loco.
-(Four Loco, also known as “Liquid Cocaine” or “blackout in a can” was a caffeinated alcoholic drink that was banned in many places for its dangerous side effects)
+I walked off my campus, hitch-hiked into town, and re-united with a former friend of mine: Four Loco. (also known as “Liquid Cocaine” or “blackout in a can”)

 After this stunt, I was encouraged to go back to Teen Challenge…Round 2.